OpenTechSchool/www.opentechschool.org/handbooks/workshops/starting-a-workshop.md

  2. Show us there is a demand for your workshop (e.g. by posting it on our [global discussion groups](http://discourse.opentechschool.org/).)

- 3. Have an idea of what you want your workshop/learning material to include -- the clearer the idea, the easier it becomes to recruit coaches.
+ 3. Have an idea of what you want your workshop/learning materials to include -- the clearer the idea, the easier it becomes to recruit coaches.

  4. Get in touch with OpenTechSchool members (which you might have already done via the mailinglist) and discuss your idea.
 Someone may already be working on something similar, so it makes sense to join forces.